 - Take a handy Spanish Dictionary with you!
 In our nowadays digital times, you might not think about it as there are so many apps to quickly translate a missing word…but what if you are without internet in another country?
 Better to take an analog backup!

-- You are staying in our comfortable traveler´s residence in the city center of Cusco, or in another (backpacker) hostel in Peru?
+- You are staying in (backpacker) hostel in Peru?
 Great!
 Please keep in mind that you need to take some towels with you!
 If you stay in hotels, you do not have to pack a towel.

 - Last but not least, a Money Belt comes very handy and is super practical – It keeps your valuables safe and close!

 NOTE about Facemasks

 Last but not definitely not least: since the Corona-outbreak an item not-to-be-missed: a facemask ánd a faceshield.
 You need to put both of them from the moment you get out of the plane.
 Update: per 2021 there is double facemask required in Peru in all public spaces.

 Are you planning on taking some adventurous trips or treks in Peru?
 Awesome!
 That is the best and most exciting way to discover the country of the Incas.

 Consider to take the following items for your adventure tours in Peru.

 What to Pack for trekking in Peru